Résumé of John Stracke

 previous version.

-- Compiler was written in Java, on Windows; the design was
+- Work was done in Java, on Windows.

 eCal Corp., 1999 to 2001: Chief Scientist